hyperf/hyperf/docs/en/quick-start/questions.md

 ```

 This problem is usually caused by inconsistencies between the Swoole version used when installing frameworks/components and the actual Swoole version used at runtime.

+Should keep the version of Swoole and PHP consistent when installing and using.